 So easy to make, no need to fret yeast, just read my tips

 Chewy, fluffy, light and perfectly charred

-economical and costs a fraction of what you would spend in restaurants, why is this so expensive in restaurants anyway?
+economical and costs a fraction of what you would spend in restaurants.

 To make this delicious bread at home you need fairly simple and less ingredients.
 Naan is a leavened flatbread from Indian subcontinent.
 It is known as naan bread in United States.

 The traditional naan recipe is leavened with yeast and cooked in a tandoor.
 Most of us do not have access to tandoor or we are going to cook this stove top in a sturdy pan in highest heat possible.